 Young Adult ministry, which includes anyone college age to early career, exists to help provide instruction and shepherding specific to the various challenges of early adulthood.
 Our desire is to see young believers firmly rooted in their faith, zealous in their pursuit of holiness, and devoted to the Lord, His Word, and His church.
 Meetings are held twice per month.
 Meetings typically include a time of discussion and study as well as fellowship and games.
-For further information regarding young adult ministry, contact email@example.com with any questions.
+For more information regarding our Young Adult Ministry, email us at firstname.lastname@example.org.

 The Expositors Seminary (TES) trains men for pastoral ministry.
 The seminary is located on multiple campuses and utilizes state-of-the-art video technology.
 The faculty also serve in local church ministry as pastors and elders.
 TES offers a Master of Divinity degree or a Pastoral Ministry and Expository Preaching diploma.